swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 1. Examines the characters between the last LF and the closing delimiter.
-If there are any non-whitespace characters in this stretch (or there are no LFs in the string), indentation stripping is disabled, and we skip the remaining steps.
+If there are any non-whitespace characters in this stretch (or there are no LFs in the string), indentation stripping is disabled, and it skips steps 2 and 3.

 2. Records the exact sequence of whitespace between the last LF and the closing delimiter as the indentation to be removed.